ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 How much money will be demanded depends upon partly on the income and partly on other factors mainly wealth and interest rates

 ** Md = k PY**
-Md is the demand fo;r
+Md is the demand for money
+Y real national income
+P avg price of currently produced goods and services PY Nominal income k =\